Programs for School-Aged

 Bodies and Boundaries

-This Bodies and Boundaries program uses simple picture cards to talk about puberty and sexuality and is appropriate for those in middle school through young adulthood.
-It is designed so that caregivers can continue these conversations at home and add their own pictures or drawings to the boards that were created to address the specific personal needs of their loved one.
+THE PROGRAM: The Bodies and Boundaries program is designed so that care givers can continue these conversations at home and add their own pictures or drawings to the boards that were created to address the specific personal needs of their loved one.

-Also, during Session One, participants will use boards and pictures that address “What I may be thinking, but must stay in my head and what I may be thinking and can talk about”.
-This activity is in the form of a “game” that can be used at home.
+SESSION 1: The class will use a social story and picture cards to address appropriate touch and body safety, and use boards and pictures that address “What I may be thinking, but must stay in my head and what I may be thinking and can talk about”

 Fridays at DSAGSL & Saturdays at St. Louis Life

-Classes will meet on Fridays at the DSAGSL office in Brentwood starting March 24, and Saturdays at St Louis Life in O’Fallon starting March 25. (no class on April 7 and 8 in observance of Easter or May 26 and 27 in observance of Memorial Day).
+Classes will meet on Fridays at the DSAGSL office in Brentwood starting August 18, and Saturdays at St Louis Life in O’Fallon starting August 19.